 Sigler succeeded in translating and publishing the first, Liber Quadratorum, in 1987, but his work on Liber Abaci was interrupted in 1992, when he was diagnosed with terminal leukemia.
 After retiring from Bucknell to focus on the book, Sigler completed his translation in 1995, and shipped it on floppy disks to his editor at Harcourt Brace, eager to see it published in his lifetime.

-An enormous challenge Unfortunately, the editor was in the process of starting his own publishing house around the same time and wanted to take the book with him, which left the text in limbo when Sigler died in 1997.
+Unfortunately, the editor was in the process of starting his own publishing house around the same time and wanted to take the book with him, which left the text in limbo when Sigler died in 1997.
 It stayed with the editor until 2000, when Sigler's colleagues convinced Judith to find a new publisher for her husband's work.

 The editor returned the disks and with the help of Bucknell faculty members Judith found a new publisher, but technology had since made floppy disks obsolete.
 Though she was able to recover most of the lost data from the disks, all of the text formatting, mathematical layout instructions, graphics and about 80 pages of the manuscript were lost.
 In addition to reconstructing the lost formatting and the missing sections from her husband's handwritten manuscript, for the book to see publication Judith would have to reformat the entire document using the mathematical typesetting language TeX — an effort Devlin calls "an enormous challenge."